 - an analysis of published judgments

 The participation of individuals in this research is confidential and we will not identify individual participants by name in reports and publications that arise from this research.

 AIFS is unable to provide advice or to assist with specific concerns in relation to individual family law matters.
 There is a range of information and advice available at the Family Relationships Online website or you may contact the Family Relationships Advice Line on 1800 050 321 for information and referrals.
 If you have a lawyer, you may also wish to discuss your family law matter with them.

 Call 000 at any time if you are worried about your safety, or the safety of another person or a child.

 If you are experiencing domestic and family violence, or you need advice or support about domestic and family violence, please contact the National Sexual Assault Domestic Family Violence Counseling Service (1800 Respect) on 1800 737 732 for 24/7 advice and support.

-If you need some extra support or advice about other issues in your life, Lifeline provide general and crisis telephone counseling and can be contacted on 13 11 14.
+If you need some extra support or advice about other issues in your life, Lifeline provides general and crisis telephone counselling and can be contacted on 13 11 14.

 Kaspiew, R., Carson, R., Qu, L., Horsfall, B., Tayton, S., Moore, S. et al. (2015).
 Court Outcomes Project (Evaluation of the 2012 Family Violence Amendments).
 Melbourne: Australian Institute of Family Studies.